"The National History of the Iranian people"

 The main sources, all from the Islamic period, are:

-- The Khwaddy-namag, the "Book of Lords".
-Compiled during the reign of Yazdegird III, it told the story of the Iranians from their beginnings to Khusrau II.
+- The Khwaday-Namag, the "Book of Lords".
+Compiled during the reign of Khusrau I, and added to by his successors.
+I is thought that the version used by later writers was revised by Yazdegird III, to included the failed invasion of the Roman empire, and the collapse of the Sasanian rule, in order to blame his predecessors for the final failure.
+It told the story of the Iranians from their beginnings.
 It doesn't survive, except in stories taken from it by later Islamic historians and Persian poets.

 - The Annals of al-Tabari (who died in 932).
-His sources included an Arabic translation of the Khwaddy-namag.
+His sources included an Arabic translation of the Khwaday-Namag.

 - Bundahishn, an extensive collection of Zoroastrian writings on the creation of the universe, the gods, and mankind.
 Written in Persian in around 900 - 1000, although the oldest manuscripts are from 16th century.